Boutique en ligne française spécialisée dans le Pashmina, Cachemire et Soie.

 ➪ What is Shahtoosh Wool ?

-Shahtoosh is derived from the Persian word Shah-tus, which means "the king's wool" in reference to the exceptional fineness of its fibers (9 microns).
-"Shah" means king and "tus" means wool.
-In comparison, pashmina is derived from the Persian word Pashmînâh, which means "warm wool" (14 microns).
-"Pashm" means wool/yarn and "înâh" means warm/heat.
+The word "shahtoosh" comes from Persian "Sha-tus," meaning "wool of kings," in reference to the exceptional fineness of its fibers (9 microns).
+"Sha" means "king" and "tus" means "wool."
+In comparison, pashmina derives from "Pashmīnâh," meaning "warm wool" (14 microns), where "Pashm" means wool and "īnâh" refers to warmth.

 Himalayan antelopes